 Prospective Graduate Students

 Graduate students in this lab are expected to take an active role in conceptualizing, designing, and implementing the various research projects that we conduct.
-The training is thus heavily geared towards developing the foundation of skills necessary to complete a PhD in social psychology and to obtain a career in social psychological science.
+The training is thus heavily geared towards developing the foundation of skills necessary to obtain a career in psychological science.

-Individuals with prior research experience, strong writing skills, and a desire to pursue a career in social psychological science are ideal candidates for positions in this lab.
+Individuals with prior research experience, strong writing skills, a keen attention to detail, and a clear understanding of what a career in psychological science entails are ideal candidates for positions in this lab.
 Those with research interests and/or experiences closely aligned with the topics being pursued in the lab are especially attractive.

 For more information about joining the lab, contact Dr. Vess via email.